apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/migration/build.en.md

 7.2.
 Alter configuration (Optional).

-Since the Migration Rule has default values, there is no need to create it, only the `ALTER` statement is provided.
+Since the migration rule has default values, there is no need to create it, only the `ALTER` statement is provided.

 A completely configured DistSQL is as follows.